Frequently Asked Questions (FAQs)

 What share of those who ride transit today lack access to a car?

-About one in four Bay Area transit riders before the pandemic lacked access to any vehicle but this varies widely by operator.
+Before the pandemic, about one in four Bay Area transit riders lacked access to any vehicle.
+But this figure varies widely by operator.
 According to AC Transit, nearly half of its riders have no access to a car at home.
 For BART, it is 44% of their ridership.

 What share of those who ride transit today are low-income or very low-income?